orxfun/orx-parallel/README.md

 Alternatively, you may implement your own `ParRunner`:

-* which is optimized for a certain type of computations and use it for those computations, or
+* which is optimized for a certain type of computations and use it for them, or
 * which is better than the adaptive or fixed runner in general, and use it everywhere.

 This separation makes it easy to:

 - tune per-workload execution behavior
-- prototype custom runners
-- benchmark new scheduling ideas quickly (happy to receive research ideas & contributions)
+- prototype custom runners and benchmark new scheduling ideas (happy to receive research ideas & contributions)

 ## Recursive Iterators for Non-Linear Data

-Parallel traversal over recursive structures (for example trees) is supported out of the box without losing convenient iterator ergonomics.
+Parallel traversal over recursive structures (such as trees or graphs) is supported out of the box without losing convenient iterator ergonomics.

 Notice below that after the `into_par_recursive` call, we use regular iterator methods without additional complexity.